xMestas/RoyLanguage/README.md

 ## Instructions

-RoySytax.hs holds the definitions of the data types that make up the core syntax and AST of the language.
+(RoySyntax.hs)[RoySyntax.hs] holds the definitions of the data types that make up the core syntax and AST of the language.

-RoyBase.hs defines the basic data types and operations in the language.
+(RoyBase.hs)[RoyBase.hs] defines the basic data types and operations in the language.
 The basic data types and operations are added to the language in the same way an extension would be done.

-RoySemantics.hs contains evaluation functions for expressions and statements.
+(RoySemantics.hs)[RoySemantics.hs] contains evaluation functions for expressions and statements.

-RoyExamples.hs has example programs for the language, as well as helper functions for building example programs.
+(RoyExamples.hs)[RoyExamples.hs] has example programs for the language, as well as helper functions for building example programs.

-RoyTests.hs contains doctest test cases for the evaluation functions that use the examples.
+(RoyTests.hs)[RoyTests.hs] contains doctest test cases for the evaluation functions that use the examples.
 After installing doctest, the tests can be ran with the following command:

 `doctest RoyTests.hs`

-To interact with the language, example programs, and evaluation functions in GHCi, load RoyTests.hs in GHCi with the following command:
+To interact with the language, example programs, and evaluation functions in GHCi, load (RoyTests.hs)[RoyTests.hs] in GHCi with the following command:

 `ghci RoyTests.hs`

-In GHCi, you can build expressions and statements using the AST that is defined in RoySyntax.hs.
+In GHCi, you can build expressions and statements using the AST that is defined in (RoySyntax.hs)[RoySyntax.hs].
 Note that DVals can be created using `(DA x)` where x is any instance of RoyDataType.
 Sometimes, GHCi will require you to explicitly state the type of x.
 For example, to store the integer 4 as a DVal you would need to do `(DA 4::Int)`.